-Various regulations affect the conduct of our business.
-Federal and state legislation and regulations enable us to enter into ESPCs with Government agencies in the United States.
-The applicable regulatory requirements for ESPCs differ in each state and between agencies of the Federal Government.
+Various regulations affect the conduct of our business. federal and state legislation and regulations enable us to enter into ESPCs with Government agencies in the United States.
+The applicable regulatory requirements for ESPCs differ in each state and between agencies of the federal government.

 Our projects must conform to all applicable electric reliability, building and safety, and environmental regulations and codes, which vary from place to place and time to time.
-Various Federal, state, provincial and local permits are required to construct an energy efficiency project or renewable energy plant.
+Various federal, state, provincial and local permits are required to construct an energy efficiency project or renewable energy plant.

 Renewable energy projects are also subject to specific Governmental safety and economic regulation.
-States and the Federal Government typically do not regulate the transportation or sale of LFG unless it is combined with and distributed with natural gas, but this is not uniform among states and may change from time to time.
+States and the federal government typically do not regulate the transportation or sale of LFG unless it is combined with and distributed with natural gas, but this is not uniform among states and may change from time to time.
 States regulate the retail sale and distribution of natural gas to end-users, although regulatory exemptions from regulation are available in some states for limited gas delivery activities, such as sales only to a single customer.
-The sale and distribution of electricity at the retail level is subject to state and provincial regulation, and the sale and transmission of electricity at the wholesale level is subject to Federal regulation.
+The sale and distribution of electricity at the retail level is subject to state and provincial regulation, and the sale and transmission of electricity at the wholesale level is subject to federal regulation.
 While we do not own or operate retail-level electric distribution systems or wholesale-level transmission systems, the prices for the products we offer can be affected by the tariffs, rules and regulations applicable to such systems, as well as the prices that the owners of such systems are able to charge.
-The construction of power generation projects typically is regulated at the state and provincial levels, and the operation of these projects also may be subject to state and provincial regulation as "utilities."
-At the Federal level, the ownership and operation of, and sale of power from, generation facilities may be subject to regulation under the Public Utility Holding Company Act of 2005 ("PUHCA"), the Federal Power Act ("FPA"), and Public Utility Regulatory Policies Act of 1978 ("PURPA").
+The construction of power generation projects typically is regulated at the state and provincial levels, and the operation of these projects also may be subject to state and provincial regulation under the Public Utility Holding Company Act of 2005 ("PUHCA"), the Federal Power Act ("FPA"), and Public Utility Regulatory Policies Act of 1978 ("PURPA").
 However, because all of the plants that we have constructed and operated to date are small power "qualifying facilities" under PURPA, they are subject to less regulation under the FPA, PUHCA and related state utility laws than traditional utilities.

 If we pursue projects employing different technologies or with a single project electrical capacity greater than 20 megawatts, we could become subject to some of the regulatory schemes which do not apply to our current projects.
-In addition, the state, provincial and Federal regulations that govern qualifying facilities and other power sellers frequently change, and the effect of these changes on our business cannot be predicted.
+In addition, the state, provincial and federal regulations that govern qualifying facilities and other power sellers frequently change, and the effect of these changes on our business cannot be predicted.